rferl/riga-tool-quote-card/README.md

 ### How to write a single setting?

 It's up to you how to implement a setting - you can write vanilla HTML or you can write your own sub-components.
 Alternatively, you can use a set of predefined components for common controls like dropdowns or color picker living in `src/lib/components/controls`.

+Please note, you should avoid using SvelteKit-specific modules in your packages (see [here](https://kit.svelte.dev/docs/packaging#best-practices) for more).

 _Note, helper components will likely move into a shared library in the future._